We are not ready to talk about rape – Uzbekistan

 As you know, I ran for #inclusiveUzbekistan a first historic half-marathon in Samarkand to support a charity campaign for vision-impaired people and to basically say people with physical or whatever diasbilities are people too and deserve to be part of the cultural life and use the public spaces as well. ->This week there was a brutal rape in my home town.

 In this day and age: when 5 guys rape a 26-year-old woman in my home town Karshi, people are commenting: “IT WAS HER OWN FAULT TO BE OUTSIDE IN THE NIGHT.
-At the same time a French Gérard Depardieu getting his accolades in Bukhara to promote Uzbekistan (wonder how much he gets paid for it!).
-And what is more important: Uzbek women’s committee is still discuccing how long is a skirt of our female singer Lola and licenses given out to artists.
-Yet, we are not ready to talk about rape, if it is not in my mahalla or in my backyard – it didnt happen.
+Uzbek women’s committee is still discussing how long skirt Uzbek female singer Lola is wearing.
+It seems, we are still not ready to talk about rape, becuase the tendency “if it is not in my mahalla or in my backyard” – it didnt happen.

 You understand why I work on promoting diversity and inclusion here in Finland and in Uzbekistan.
 There is still a big leap to do to move forwards.